royerlab/inTRACKtive/public/docs/file_format.md

 A script (`convert_tracks_csv_to_sparse_zarr.py`) is provided to generate these arrays from a CSV file.
 The CSV file should be generated using Ultrack or a similar tracking software.
 To use this script, columns in the CSV file should be ordered as follows:
-- TrackID - unique identifier for the track this point belongs to
+- track_id - unique identifier for the track this point belongs to
 - t - timepoint
 - z, y, x - 3D coordinates
-- ParentTrackID - reference to the parent track, if any (-1 otherwise)
+- parent_track_id - reference to the parent track, if any (-1 otherwise)

 The script requires numpy, scipy, and zarr libraries.
 This script is not optimized, and takes about 4 minutes to convert the example dataset on an Apple M1 Pro.